ilhamiulugturkkan/Fake_News_Detector/README.md

 # Fake_News_Detector
 Utilizing Bidirectional LSTM model with DistilBERT word embeddings to classify news as fake or real

+*This project is a group work with Oğulcan Karakollukçu*

 To execute the entire project in Google Colab, follow these steps:

 Step 1: Prepare the Required Files and Keys